Now that you've launched your mission, you're ready to manage it! There are a few important steps to managing a launched Diary mission:

 - Navigate to the Manage page

-- Select the scouts for whom you'd like to open the part
+- Select the scouts for whom you'd like to open the activity

-- Select the part(s) you'd like to open for scouts
+- Select the activity or activities you'd like to open for scouts

-You may edit parts that have been published, so long as they have not been opened to scouts yet.
-If you edit a part that has been published, you will simply need to publish it again to be able to open it to scouts.
-You cannot edit a part that has been opened to scouts.
+You may edit activities that have been published, so long as they have not been opened to scouts yet.
+If you edit a activity that has been published, you will simply need to publish it again to be able to open it to scouts.
+You cannot edit an activity that has been opened to scouts.

 3. Message Scouts with Requests and Reminders